About LEARN: Network Infrastructure

 - Commodity Internet Services, and

-- Peering Services.
+- Peering and Caching Services.

 The Board and the staff are committed to ensuring LEARN remains a customer focused organization.
-Enhancing our portfolio of services is a cornerstone of the strategic priorities, which guide our initiatives.
+Enhancing our portfolio of services is a cornerstone of the strategic priorities, which are guiding our current initiatives.
 There is a broad consensus among our members that continuing to expand the scope of services, which are available from LEARN, creates operational efficiencies, provides additional options for customers, supports collaboration, and enhances the overall value of LEARN.